Viewing Configuration: Angled

-If you’re going to compare Barska’s high-end features with premium brands, you’re going to set yourself up for disappointment.
+If you're going to compare Barska's high-end features with premium spotting scope brands, you're going to set yourself up for disappointment.
 But, there is a feature or two that is worthy of its more expensive price tag.

 The Level scopes have fully multi-coated lenses with BAK4 prisms.

 This is pretty much the best type of glass you're going to get from Barska.
 It's also the highest quality of glass discussed in most Barska spotting scope reviews, including this one.